DiRaltvein/memory-corruption-examples/README.md

 - 133\*
   - analyzed was main entry point function json_value_parse rather then \_\_parse_json_members that contains the vulnerable logic.
 This was done because actual dereference of a out of bound pointer happens in json_value_parse function and loginc in \_\_parse_json_members only makes this pointer out of bound.
+- 134\*
+  - an entry point file was created with contents that would trigger vulnerability that is provided in [this](https://securitylab.github.com/advisories/GHSL-2023-145_GHSL-2023-151_stb_image_h/) article under issue 4